toaderflorin/eksia/_posts/2021-01-01-immutable-patterns.markdown

 </code></pre>
 </div>

-And finally for removing the item, we'll use the reduce function and an accumulator.
+And finally for removing the item, we'll use the <span class="code">reduce</span> function and an accumulator.

 <div class="margin-bottom">
 <pre><code class="language-js line-numbers">